alexdean/worst_idea/README.md

   * Some backend processes implemented in ruby.
 Example: Building summaries of answer counts during voting.

+## Game Flow

+This is an outline of the stages of the game, and what should happen in each of them.

+Once a game is created `bin/admin next -g <game-name>` will progress the game to the next stage.

+### To create a game

+`bin/admin init` to generate a new game
+`bin/admin init --production` to reset the state of the `current` game.

+this will destroy any existing data in the named game.

+the generated game will be in the `joining` stage once is it created.

+### 1. joining

+Players can join the game (by adding themselves to the `players` collection).

+### 2. preparing

+  * Players can no longer join the game.
+  * Short codes are generated for each player.

+An emperor can be selected using `bin/admin crown`.

+### 3. question-open

+  * Players can select an answer to the displayed question.
+  * The `game.summary` property will live-update with a summary of how many players have selected each answer.
+  * The `game.questions(id).summary` property will live-update with the same data.

+### 4. question-closed

+  * Players can no longer select an answer or change their answer.
+  * An emperor must be selected before moving past this stage.

+`bin/admin eliminate` should be used here to eliminate players based on their answers.

+### 5. question-results

+  * The live screen should now show some summary of how many players were eliminated and how many remain.
+  * `bin/admin crown` should be used to select a new Emperor if desired.

+`bin/admin next` will move the game either to the next `question-open`, or to `finished` if this was the last question.

+### 6. finished

+The game is over.

 ## Develoment

 To build & test security rules: